JoseMLiza/ucJLAnchor/README.md

 # Updates

-22/06/2022: An error was updated when obtaining the percentages of a child control of a frame
+- **22/06/2022:** An error was updated when obtaining the percentages of a child control of a frame

-24/06/2022: Fixed some bugs, split percentage resize control into two options: dynamic and static.
+- **24/06/2022:** Fixed some bugs, split percentage resize control into two options, dynamic and static.
+An example form was added for the static percentage option.